Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Add features with contingent values/README.md

 ## How it works

 1. Create and load the `AGSGeodatabase` from the mobile geodatabase location on file.
-2. Load the first `AGSGeodatabaseFeatureTable` as an `AGSArcGISFeatureTable`.
+2. Load the first `AGSGeodatabaseFeatureTable`.
 3. Load the `AGSContingentValuesDefinition` from the feature table.
 4. Create a new `AGSFeatureLayer` from the feature table and add it to the map.
 5. Create a new `AGSFeature` using `AGSFeatureTable.createFeature()`